-T3.6.4 Foreign Acquisition Foreign Acquisition Section 8 : Prohibition on Contracting with Entities that Engage in Certain Activities Relating to Iran a.
-Certification.
+Section 9 : Prohibition on Contracting with Entities that Engage in Certain Activities or Transactions Relating to Iran

-(1) As required by the Iran Sanctions Act of 1996 and the Comprehensive Iran Sanctions, Accountability and Divestment Act of 2010, unless an exception applies or a waiver is granted according to paragraph (c) or (d) of this section, each offeror must certify that the offeror, and any other person owned or controlled by the offeror, does not engage in any activity for which sanctions may be imposed under section 5 of the Iran Sanctions Act.
+- a.
+Certification. - (1) As required by the Iran Sanctions Act of 1996 and the Comprehensive Iran Sanctions, Accountability and Divestment Act of 2010, and Titles II and III of the Iran Threat

-(2) In general, the following, which are described in detail in section 5 of the Iran Sanctions Actand section 106 of the Comprehensive Iran Sanctions, Accountability and Divestment Act of 2010, are activities for which sanctions may be imposed on or after July 1, 2010:

-(a) Knowingly making an investment of \$20,000,000 or more, or a combination of investments of \$5,000,000 or more that equal or exceed \$20,000,000 in a 12-month period, that directly and significantly contribute to the enhancement of Iran's ability to develop petroleum resources.

-(b) Knowingly selling, leasing or providing to Iran goods, services, technology, information, or support with a fair market value of \$1,000,000 or more, or during a 12-month period with an aggregate fair market value of \$5,000,000 or more, that could directly and significantly facilitate the maintenance or expansion of Iran's domestic production of refined petroleum products, including any direct and significant assistance with respect to the construction, modernization, and repair of petroleum refineries.

-(c) Knowingly selling or providing to Iran refined petroleum products with a fair market value of \$1,000,000 or more, or during a 12-month period with an aggregate fair market value of \$5,000,000 or more.

-(d) Knowingly selling, leasing, or providing to Iran goods, services, technology, information, or support with a fair market value of \$1,000,000 or more, or during a 12-month period with an aggregate fair market value of \$5,000,000 or more, that could directly and significantly contribute to the enhancement of Iran's ability to import refined petroleum products, including:

-(i) Certain insurance or reinsurance, underwriting, financing, or brokering for the sale, lease or provision of such items; or

-(ii) Providing ships or shipping services to deliver refined petroleum products to Iran.

-(e) Exporting, transferring, or otherwise providing to Iran any goods, services, technology, or other items knowing that it would contribute materially to the ability of Iran to acquire or develop chemical, biological, or nuclear weapons or related technologies, or develop destabilizing numbers and types of advanced conventional weapons.

-(f) Exporting sensitive technology to the Government of Iran or to any entities or individuals owned or controlled by, or acting on behalf or at the direction of, the government of Iran.
+Reduction and Syria Human Rights Act of 2012 unless an exception applies or a waiver is granted according to paragraph (c) or (d) of this section, each offeror must certify that the offeror, and any other person owned or controlled by the offeror, does not engage in any activity for which sanctions may be imposed under section 5 of the Iran Sanctions Act.
+(2) In general, the following Such activities, which are described in detail inunder section 5 of the-Iran Sanctions Act and section 106 relate of to the Comprehensive energy Iransector Sanctions, of Accountability Iran and Divestment Act of 2010, are the activities for which sanctions may be imposed on development by Iran of weapons of mass destruction or after Julyother 1, military 2010: capabilities. - (a2) Knowingly making an investment of \$20,000,000 or more, or a combination of investments of \$5,000,000 or more that equal or exceed As \$20,000,000 required in a 12- month period, that directly and significantly contribute to the enhancement of Iran's ability to develop petroleumsection resources.
+6(b) Knowingly selling, leasing or providing to Iran goods, services, technology, information, or support with a fair market value of \$(1,000,000 or more, or during a 12-month period with an aggregate fair market value)(B) of \$5,000,000 or more, that could directly and significantly facilitate the maintenance or expansion of Iran's domestic production of refined petroleumSanctions productsAct, including any direct andunless significant assistance with respect to thean exception applies or a waiver construction, is modernization, granted and repair of petroleumin accordance with paragraphs refineries. (c) Knowingly selling or providing to Iran refined petroleum products with a fair market value(d) of \$1,000,000 orthis moresection, or during a 12-month period with aneach aggregate fair market value ofofferor must certify that the \$5,000 offeror,000 orand more. (d)any Knowinglyother selling, person leasing, owned or providing to controlled Iranby goods, the services offeror, technology, does information, not or support with knowingly engage in a fair market valuetransaction of exceeding \$1,0003,000 or more, or during a 12 month period with an aggregate fair market value of \$5,000,000 or more, that could directly and significantly contribute to the enhancement of Iran's ability to import Revolutionary refined Guard petroleum products, including: -Corps (i)or Certain insurance or reinsuranceany of its officials, underwriting agents, financing affiliates, or brokering for the sale, property lease or provision of suchand interests in property of items; which or are Providing blocked ships or in shipping services to deliver refined petroleum products toaccordance with the International Emergency Economic Powers Act Iran. (e) Exporting, transferring, or otherwise providing to Iran any goods, services, technology, or other items knowing that it would contribute materially tosee the ability Department of Iran to acquire or develop chemical, biological, or nuclear weapons or related technologies, or develop destabilizing numbersthe and Treasury's types Office of advancedForeign conventionalAssets weapons.
+Control's (fOFAC's) Exporting sensitive technology to the Government of Iran or to any entities or individuals Specially owned or controlled Designated Nationals and by, Blocked or acting Persons List on behalf or at the direction of, the government oftheir Iranwebsite).